 Gordon is a specialist and successful trial advocate.
-He has extensive experience in large scale drug conspiracies and has frequently acted as leading junior.
+He has extensive experience in serous and complex criminal cases, frequently acting as a leading junior.

 R -v- MA EWCA Crim 1382 - Breach; Sentence length; Sexual offences prevention orders

 R v AM EWCA Crim 850 - Disparity of sentence; Guilty pleas; Joint enterprise; Offending on bail; Robbery; Separate trials; Totality of sentence; Serious offences

 R -v- AH EWCA Crim 2227 - Burglary; Custodial sentences; Disqualification from driving; Disqualification periods; Proportionality; Rehabilitation - Interpretation and construction of s.147 of the Powers of Criminal Courts (Sentencing) Act 2000.

 R -v- C; R -v- T EWCA Crim 761 - Post-verdict communication from jurors